 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

 Deadlines for assignments will be included in the course syllabus.

-A list of readings is provided 1 week prior to the start of the course.
+A list of readings is provided one week prior to the start of the course.

 Registration start dates for the BA2 seminars differ from the registration dates of the regular courses.

-For more information about this course, please contact A. (Aris) Politopoulos PhD.
+For more information about this course, please contact dr. A. (Aris) Politopoulos.

 Compulsory attendance.
 Attendance will be administrated by each lecturer.
-Students can miss no more than 1 class.
+Students can miss no more than one class.